saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Inline doesn't work if you assign lambda to a variable (ie store it).
 - Inlining is good when function body is small.
 - Stack trace and debugging for inline functions.
 Goto call site/function body.

+### Infix functions
+- Applied to member function and extension function with single parameter.
+- Use "infix" keyword in function definition.
+- Infix function allows to create more fluent call

 ### Function References
 - They can be passed as arguments instead of lambda functions.